 These activities are supervised.
 You will only be permitted to do them if you have the training and have proven your capability to the local staff.

-Take part in medical outreach sessions which benefit disadvantaged communities
+Take part in medical outreach sessions which benefit communities in need

-Projects Abroad organises regular medical outreaches at community centres or schools in local villages or rural areas.
-These outreaches serve people in disadvantaged communities who would otherwise not receive regular medical care.
+Projects Abroad organizes regular medical outreaches at community centers or schools in local villages or rural areas.
+These outreaches serve people in under-resourced communities who would otherwise not receive regular medical care.

 Under the supervision of qualified medical staff, you’ll help to carry out medical checks and provide basic treatment to members of the local community.
 These checks may include taking vital signs such as blood pressure or blood sugar levels.
 You will also dress wounds, administer oral vaccinations, and administer HIV tests.